Writing Alternative Text

 - Moz, an SEO group, has several good examples for what makes a good and bad alt text.

-- I’ve been recommending the Penn State guide for some time as it is simple and quickly communicates the important details about writing alt text.
+- The Penn State guide is simple, and quickly communicates the important details about writing alt text.